postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

       * Follow redirects
       * Enable SSL validation

 1. Select the **Schedule Run** button.
-The **Runs** page appears, where you can view and edit past and upcoming scheduled collection runs.
+The **Runs** page appears, where you can view and edit past and scheduled collection runs.

 ## Pausing or resuming a schedule

-1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to delete.
+1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to pause or resume.

 1. Select the **Runs** tab.
-A list of past and scheduled collection runs appears.
     ![Runs tab](https://assets.postman.com/postman-docs/runs-tab-v10.jpg)

 1. Select the **Scheduled runs** tab.
 A list of scheduled runs appears.